ChristopherWMM/Terra/README.md

 |          *Frequency: 1*           |          *Frequency: 2*           | *Frequency: 4* |
 | :-----------------------: | :-----------------------: | :-----------------------: |
 | ![Frequency: 1][perlin-frequency-1] | ![Frequency: 2][perlin-frequency-2] | ![Frequency: 4][perlin-frequency-4] |
 ###### \* Note: The sigmoid fade function has been disabled to clearly show the effect of increasing the initial frequency.
-This causes artifacts to be visible between second level grid tiles.
+This causes artifacts to be visible between Perlin grid quadrants.

 + Octave:
   + **Definition**: A single noise map which can be used independently or in compounding layers.